pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     .. versionadded:: 2.0

-    Deserialize encryption parameters from PEM encoded data to one of the supported asymmetric encryption parameters types.
+    Deserialize parameters from PEM encoded data to one of the supported asymmetric parameters types.

     .. doctest::